vtex-apps/store-icons/docs/ICONPACK.md

   Here we describe all our SVG fragment identifiers.

- :loudspeaker: **Disclaimer:** The `svg/` folder is just to render the icons in this MD.
+ >⚠️ The `svg/` folder is just to render the icons in this MD.

-### How to use this fragments?
+## Usage

-First of all, you should add the `vtex.store-icons` to your dependencies in `manifest.json`.
+Add the `vtex.store-icons` to your dependencies in `manifest.json`.

-This an example that show you how to use it.
+This an example that shows you how to use it.

 ```javascript
   import React from 'react'